 If you want to sail on today's newest cruise ships, you will have to be willing to accept the larger price tag.
 That's because these ships are larger and more technologically advanced than ever, meaning that they cost the cruise line a lot more to build.
 They really are like floating cities at sea!

-If you're sailing onboard a Carnival cruise ship, you might be wondering how much it costs to build the most fun ships at sea.
+If you're sailing on a Carnival cruise ship, you might be wondering how much it costs to build the most fun ships at sea.
 Even the smallest Fantasy Class ships built in the 1990s cost hundreds of millions of dollars!

 Here's a breakdown of how much a Carnival cruise ship costs to build.